AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Abstract

 \section{Abstract}

-Generalization remains a critical challenge for deep learning-based point cloud geometry compression.
-We argue this stems from two key limitations: the lack of robust context models and the inefficient handling of out-of-distribution (OOD) data.
-To address both, we introduce AnyPcc, a universal point cloud compression framework.
-AnyPcc first employs a Universal Context Model that leverages priors from both spatial and channel-wise grouping to capture robust contextual dependencies.
+Generalization remains a critical challenge in deep learning-based point cloud geometry compression.
+While existing methods perform well on standard benchmarks, their performance collapses in real-world scenarios due to two fundamental limitations: the lack of context models that are robust across diverse data densities, and the inability to efficiently adapt to out-of-distribution (OOD) data.
+To overcome both challenges, we introduce AnyPcc, a universal point cloud compression framework.
+AnyPcc first employs a Universal Context Model that leverages coarse-grained spatial priors with fine-grained channel priors to ensure robust context modeling across the entire density spectrum.
 Second, our novel Instance-Adaptive Fine-Tuning (IAFT) strategy tackles OOD data by synergizing explicit and implicit compression paradigms.
-It fine-tunes a small subset of network weights for each instance and incorporates them into the bitstream, where the marginal bit cost of the weights is dwarfed by the resulting savings in geometry compression.
-Extensive experiments on a benchmark of 15 diverse datasets confirm that AnyPcc sets a new state-of-the-art in point cloud compression.
-Our code and datasets will be released to encourage reproducible research.
+For each instance, it fine-tunes a small subset of network weights and transmits them within the bitstream.
+The minimal bitrate overhead from these weights is significantly outweighed by the resulting gains in geometry compression.
+Extensive experiments on a benchmark of 15 diverse datasets confirm that AnyPcc sets a new state-of-the-art in point cloud compression while maintaining low complexity.
+Our code and datasets have been released to encourage reproducible research.